Table of Contents

 When it comes to positioning your jewelry, ask yourself, “what is my objective?”, “what do I want my customers to see?” and tailor the angle of your camera according to your responses.

 On the other hand, if you want larger images of your rings, bracelets, and other pieces, you may need to use macro lenses.
-There are different types of macro lens, from 15mm to 105mm and more.
+There are different types of macro lenses, from 15mm to 105mm and more.
 Make sure to think about what you’re using it for so you can choose the best and most applicable to your jewelry product.

 Focus stacking is necessary as sometimes, you may notice that your lens doesn’t focus when you take pictures too closely.
 Without focus stacking, some areas of your jewelry may appear blurry.